Professor Jeffrey Miron, Director of Undergraduate Studies

 - Thesis Track: To be considered for a High or Highest Honors recommendation in Economics, a student must complete a thesis, in addition to the requirements specified above.

 - Advanced Course Track: To be considered for an Honors recommendation in Economics, a student can pursue the ACT, which is the non-thesis honors option.
 The requirements are discussed above.
-As discussed in 1b, two additional courses in economics are required (beyond the three courses that are required under item 1h in the Basic Requirements).
-Within this total of five courses, the student must satisfy the Basic Requirements item 1h plus an additional course that has Economics 1010a, 1010b, 1011a, or 1011b as a prerequisite and an additional course that satisfies the writing requirement.
+As stated in item 1c, two additional courses in economics are required (beyond the three courses and requirements in item 1h in Basic Requirements).
+Within this total of five courses, the student must have at least two courses that have Economics 1010a, 1010b, 1011a, or 1011b as a prerequisite and at least two courses that satisfy the writing requirement.

-- A document explaining the Department of Economics honors calculations is available on our website.
+- A document explaining the Economics Department honors calculations is available on the Department Honors webpage.

 - In order to be considered for an honors recommendation in Economics, a student has two options:

 Students interested in economics are encouraged to visit the Economics Undergraduate Advising Office, located on the first floor of Littauer Center, for information and advice about economics courses and the economics concentration.
-The office is headed by Jeffrey Miron—the Director of Undergraduate Studies—five concentration advisors, and the Undergraduate Program Coordinator.
-Concentration advisors are available in the Economics Undergraduate Advising Office (Littauer 109-116) on a walk-in basis, from 10am to 4pm, Monday through Friday during the semester; they are happy to respond to any student questions or concerns.
-Concentration advisors can sign plans of study, study cards, add/drop forms, and advise/approve courses for concentrators from study abroad.
-More importantly, they can explain department requirements, discuss students’ academic and research interests, offer advice on course choices, and discuss future plans, such as job possibilities or graduate or professional school.
+The office is headed by Jeffrey Miron—the Director of Undergraduate Studies—five PhD economists who serve as concentration advisers, and the Undergraduate Program Coordinator.
+Concentration advisers are available in the Economics Undergraduate Advising Office (Littauer 109-116) on a walk-in basis, from 10am to 4pm, Monday through Friday, during the semester; they are happy to respond to any student questions or concerns.
+Concentration advisers can lift advising holds, approve concentration declaration forms, sign add/drop forms, and advise/approve courses for concentrators from study abroad.
+More importantly, they can explain Department requirements, discuss students’ academic and research interests, offer advice on course choices, and discuss future plans, such as job possibilities or graduate or professional school.

-Each concentrator has an assigned advisor based on their residential House.
-Students will hear from their concentration advisor periodically, to inform them of office hours, important deadlines, meetings, and requirements.
-Students may, at any time, contact their concentration advisor for help or for information.
-Students are also welcome to seek advice from any of the advisors during walk-in advising office hours.
+Each concentrator has an assigned adviser based on their residential House.
+Students will hear from their concentration adviser periodically to inform them of office hours, important deadlines, meetings, and requirements.
+Students may, at any time, contact their concentration adviser for help or for information.
+Students are also welcomed to seek advice from any of the advisers during walk-in advising office hours.

-For up-to-date information on economics advising, please see the Economics Department website.
+For up-to-date information on economics advising, please see the Economics Advising webpage.

-The Economics Department permits study abroad for a term or an academic year.
-It is generally best for students to study abroad during their junior year.
-Students may earn concentration credit for one course taken while abroad.
+The Economics Department supports study abroad for a term or an academic year.
+It is generally recommended for students to study abroad during their junior year.
+Students may earn concentration credit for up to one course (4 credits) taken while abroad.
 Students may postpone Economics 970 (Sophomore Tutorial) if they choose to go abroad during their sophomore year.

-After choosing a university and obtaining College approval for planned courses from the Office of International Education, students should make an appointment with their concentration advisor and bring course syllabi to the meeting to have the required pre-departure questionnaire approved and signed.
-The advisor will grant credit toward fulfilling economics concentration requirements for appropriate courses (although some students choose not to fulfill economics concentration requirements while abroad).
+After choosing a university and obtaining College approval for planned courses from the Office of International Education, students should visit their concentration adviser during office hours (or contact them via email) and provide copies of course syllabi.
+The adviser will grant credit toward fulfilling economics concentration requirements for appropriate courses (although some students choose not to fulfill economics concentration requirements while abroad).
 To count for concentration credit, a course must be primarily economic in content and methodology and roughly equivalent in difficulty to a Harvard Economics Department course.
 Courses with an intermediate theory prerequisite may count toward the theory prerequisite requirement.
-Students who write a paper longer than 15 pages for a course should submit the graded paper to their concentration adviser, who may grant writing requirement credit for the course if the paper has substantial economic content.
+Students who write a paper longer than 15 pages for a course can submit the graded paper to their concentration adviser, who may grant writing requirement credit for the course if the paper has substantial economic content.

 HOW TO FIND OUT MORE

-More information is available on our website.
-To declare economics, please (1) submit your declaration on my.harvard.edu and then (2) bring a completed copy of the Economics Declaration and Plan of Study form to a concentration advisor for approval.
-A more complete description of the economics department and its requirements can be found in the handbook, Undergraduate Economics at Harvard: A Guide for Concentrators.
+There is an abundance of information on the Economics Department website.
+To declare an economics concentration, students must (1) submit their declaration on my.harvard.edu and then (2) bring a completed copy of the Economics Declaration and Plan of Study form to a concentration adviser for approval.
+A detailed description of the Economics Department and its requirements can be found in the handbook, Undergraduate Economics at Harvard: A Guide for Concentrators, available online.

 Number of Concentrators as of December